flamedfury/flamedfury.com/src/posts/2024/2024-09-18-wellington-brick-show-2024.md

 If you think that all we do is attend Lego shows and exhibits, well, we don't...
 There's just a few of them on around the country at the moment :P

 We all really enjoyed the show.
 There was a great selection of incredible Lego builds on display with lots of great themes.
-As we enetered the show room we were greeted by a lego portrait of Taylor Swift.
+As we entered the show room we were greeted by a lego portrait of Taylor Swift.

 My favourite was a recreation of part of Leeds Street in Wellington featuring the Fortune Favours Brewery and Tap Room and the Gorilla Burger Container.